-quick find clear
+plant quick find clear

-Native to eastern North America, hawthorn is a showy, small tree, the hawthorn breaks into clouds of white flowers in spring, followed by vivid fall color, and long-lasting red winter fruits.
+Native to eastern North America, hawthorn is a showy, small tree that breaks into clouds of white flowers in spring, followed by vivid fall color, and long-lasting red winter fruits.
 The fruits, which resemble rosehips, stand out in a snowbound landscape.
-Robins sometimes line the branches in mid- to late-winter, harvesting the fruits.
+Robins sometimes line the branches in mid- to late winter, harvesting the fruits.
 This tree is also known as cockspur thorn, and for good reason.
 It sports numerous long, sharp thorns along its horizontal branches—which is why a grouping of these trees makes an excellent barrier or living fence.
 Hawthorns prefer a well-drained, slightly acidic soil but are unflappable in heat and humidity.